Python Turtle - Lesson 2

 Come in and sit down

-The flowchart for your latest code would look like:
+The flowchart for your updated code would look like this:

 Flowchart for loop 2